kestra-io/docs/content/blogs/2024-11-18-kestra-ion.md

 ---
 title: "Why Kestra relies on ION and how to use it"
-description: This blog elaborates on how Kestra is centralized around ION, and how its internal storage only supports ION format.
+description: Why Kestra is centralized around ION, and how its internal storage only supports ION format.
 It also details how this helps standardize ETL and data processing.
 date: 2024-11-18T11:00:00
 category: Solutions
 author:
   name: Shruti Mantri
-  role:
   image: smantri
 ---